ezEngine/docs-src/pages/getting-started/faq.md

 For more details see [Supported Platforms](../docs/build/supported-platforms.md).

+## Building

+See [this page](https://ezengine.net/pages/docs/build/building-ez.html) for instructions how to build the engine.

 ## Render API

 At the moment we (officially) only provide a **DX11 renderer**.
 A **Vulkan renderer** is in development.